 As it stands, Fetch has the more prohibitive set-up costs, as Foxtel Now is an internet application and all controls are through there, while you’ll need to buy the hardware to access Fetch.
 Ongoing costs tend to be lower with Fetch, however, as packs start at just $6 a month.
 For example, you can watch NBA, NFL, MLB and Major League Soccer on ESPN for just $6 a month.

 Unless you have a burning desire to watch Game of Thrones, NRL or AFL, Fetch’s entertainment packs are stronger and cheaper here.
 The cost to watch live sport also starts at $39 a month for Foxtel Now, whereas you can watch ESPN-covered games for just $6 a month with Fetch.
 Unfortunately, due to broadcasting rights, if you want all AFL or NRL games live then you pretty much have no choice but to go with Foxtel Now, unless you’re a Telstra customer.

 This $25 minimum cost can be prohibitive.
 It is, however, a fair bit cheaper than the traditional Foxtel service.

 Alternatively, if the player costs for Fetch are a bit prohibitive upfront, several ISPs offer Fetch bundles from about $10 extra per month on top of your plan.
 Optus, iiNet and Dodo all offer this.
 Optus’ plans start at $90 a month, while almost any plans with Dodo and iiNet are compatible, and Fetch is able to be bundled for about $10 extra.

 Is Foxtel Now worth the money?

-In any case, Foxtel Now represents a convenient way to get Foxtel without any hardware.
+In any case, Foxtel Now represents a convenient way to get Foxtel without any hardware, unless you choose to buy a Foxtel Now Box.
 All you need is a solid internet connection and a capable device, such as a computer.
 However, for premium content, be prepared to pay a premium price.